Bnaya/objectbuffer/README.md

 * No prototype chain. no methods on the objects
 * Adding getters, setters, will not work/break the library
 * deleting/removing the current key of Map/Set while iteration will make you skip the next key [#60](https://github.com/Bnaya/objectbuffer/issues/60)
-* unreliable_sizeOf is unreliable due to hashmap array side depends on actual keys, Also It's an expensive operation
+* <s>unreliable_sizeOf is unreliable due to hashmap array side depends on actual keys, Also It's an expensive operation</s> sizeof removed

 ### What's not working yet, but can be